IoTForDevices/FY20-TTT/AZ-220/LABS/LAB05-Individual-Enrollment-In-DPS.md

 Now you will perform the necessary tasks to retire the device from both the Device Provisioning Service (DPS) and Azure IoT Hub.
 To fully retire an IoT Device from an Azure IoT solution it must be removed from both of these services.
 - Delete the `DPSSimulatedDevice1` from DPS
 - Retire the device from your IoT Hub.
 This concludes LAB05.
-If you want to have more detailed instructions for the lab (when you are installing on Windows), complete step-by-step instructions are [available here](https://github.com/MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/blob/master/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md).
+If you want to have more detailed instructions for the lab, complete step-by-step instructions are [available here](https://github.com/MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/blob/master/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md).